-The Dawkes Music Story – Jack Dawkes (part 2/2)
+The Dawkes Music Story – About Jack Dawkes (part 2/2)8th November 2018

 This is the second part of our look back at the life of our founder Jack Dawkes.
 In the first blog Jack discussed his early life, time spent distance learning composition in WWII trenches(!) and leaving to become a working musician.
 In this second blog Jack talks further about his playing career and subsequent progression into Instrument Repairs and provision…

-The Dawkes Music Story – Jack Dawkes (part 1/2)
+The Dawkes Music Story – Jack Dawkes (part 1/2)2nd November 2018